The Lowdown News

 Details: This event will be held in the South Annex of the Goodwill Industries of Tulsa building.
 Come in anytime between 10:00AM and 1:30PM to talk to one of our many recruiters.
 365Worx is a local staffing agency hiring for a variety of jobs.
 Please bring two forms of Id and dress business casual.
 We are Felon-Friendly and will consider all situations on a case-by-case basis.

-Currently, your online presence holds just as much weight as a resume when it comes to searching for the next career opportunity.
-It is absolutely no secret that some recruiter take a look at your social media profiles and Google you to get an understanding of your capabilities and personality.
+Currently, your online presence holds just as much weight as a resume.
+Especially when it comes to searching for the next career opportunity.
+It is absolutely no secret that some recruiters take a look at your social media profiles and Google.
+Many use it to get an understanding of your capabilities and personality.
 According to a survey conducted by CareerBuilder, 70 percent of recruiters snoop on a potential employees profiles, and about 39% of recruiters have not hired a potential employee based on their online presence.

 There are some things to void when posting on social media: